 Signaturely is an electronic signature software that allows you to sign documents electronically.
 The cloud-based tool lets you effortlessly add electronic signatures to contracts and agreements.
 It also makes it easy for you to request signatures from others.

 With Signaturely, you can significantly streamline your contract lifecycle process.
-Its robust features will help you manage your workflows, whether that’s one document or hundreds.
+Its robust features will help you manage your workflows, whether one document or hundreds.
 These are some of Signaturely’s best features:

 - Time-saving templates